Quick! Let’s test your Jeopardy! knowledge.

 A quick way to get a ballpark figure for your home’s current market value is to use an online automated valuation model (AVM), such as HomeLight’s Home Value Estimator, to work with as you make your calculations.

-However, while AVMs can be a good starting point for understanding your home’s value, you’ll need to contact an agent to conduct a more accurate comparative market analysis that accounts for all the nuances such as upgrades and property location that can pull a home’s value down or up.
+However, while estimator tools can be a good starting point for understanding your home’s value, they aren’t exact.
+If you plan to sell your house soon, you’ll need to contact an agent to conduct a more accurate comparative market analysis that accounts for all the nuances such as upgrades and property location that can pull a home’s value down or up.
+If you’re looking into refinancing or a home equity loan, you may need to get an appraisal (even if it’s just a drive by version) to confirm the value.

 You can calculate your home equity with the following example formula for a home worth $500,000: